How to Use the Power of Your Imagination to Create the Big MagicAug 29, 2023

 “What if I earned the money?”
 I begged.

 But she didn’t say a firm “no.”

 I had to scramble.
 I only earned fifty cents an hour babysitting.
 Tickets were due to go on sale within days.
-I made a little handwritten flyer offering my services and passed them out to neighbors.
+I made a little handwritten flyer offering my services and passed it out to neighbors.

 That weekend I earned a whopping $1.25.

 My heart sank, not even close.
-Monday, mom picked us up from school.
+Monday, Mom picked us up from school.
 The local radio station blared one Beatles song after another until they cut to a station break with the BIG announcement from the DJ:

 “We’re giving away a set of Beatles’ tickets for the concert at the Cow Palace.
 Send in a postcard, and we’ll draw for the winner next week.”

 “Mom!”
 I screamed, “What if I win the tickets?”

 Mom shook her head and used my formal name, “Oh Sandra.”